Naturally, just about every brand out there claims their compact elliptical trainers are the best.

 With its Explore the World app integration, you can make your workouts more interesting by exploring various virtual courses, destinations, and trails.

-Another nice feature is the built-in fan, which can keep you cool while exercising.
+We were impressed with the built-in fan, which can keep you cool while exercising.

 Whether you’re in the mood to go fast or slow, the 16 levels of resistance will allow you to adjust the difficulty as you please.